-Research sheds light on men’s motivations for giving pleasure
+Research sheds light on men’s motivations for giving pleasure.

 Women fake orgasms mostly for their partners’ benefit.
-Some women report that “if he doesn’t think I had an orgasm, he won’t give up, just keeps at me until I feel pressured.
+Some report that “if he doesn’t think I had an orgasm, he won’t give up, just keeps at me until I feel pressured.
 Sometimes I’m tired and just want to go to sleep.”
-Men often feel disappointed and sad if their partner doesn’t orgasm, and report feeling threatened, “left out,” or “not good enough,” if their partner needs to masturbate or use a vibrator to achieve orgasm.
+Men often feel disappointed or sad if their partner doesn’t orgasm, and report feeling threatened, “left out,” or “not good enough” if their partner needs to masturbate or use a vibrator to achieve orgasm.
 Interestingly, recent research found that heterosexual women actually orgasm less than other women, though this can't (entirely) be blamed on the men, and may relate other characteristics of these women.

-- Men who experience greater Masculine Gender Role Stress (MGRS) experienced much greater increase AND decrease in masculinity, depending upon whether their imagined partner orgasmed or not.
-MGRS is a theoretical construct suggesting that some men may have more fragile senses of masculinity, where their feeling of manliness is more affected by external events or experiences.
+- Men who experience greater Masculine Gender Role Stress (MGRS) experienced much greater increase and decrease in masculinity, depending upon whether their imagined partner orgasmed or not.
+MGRS is a theoretical construct suggesting that some men may have more fragile senses of masculinity, in which their feeling of manliness is more affected by external events or experiences.
 These men may be more driven to engage in behaviors which can restore, or re-assert their machismo.

-- While there was a significant effect if the female partner in the scenario had a history of fewer orgasms (in other words, the man felt more manly if he was able to “give” an orgasm to a woman who hadn’t had many in the past), the size of this effect was small, contrary to expectations.
+- While there was a significant effect if the female partner in the scenario had a history of fewer orgasms—in other words, the man felt more manly if he was able to “give” an orgasm to a woman who hadn’t had many in the past—the size of this effect was small, contrary to expectations.